dantavares/OnLine_Host_Checker/README.md

   - OffLine Flag (0 if Online, 1 if Offline)
 ```

-Offline flag is aways "0" and the scritp changes if got offline and back online.
+Offline flag is aways "0" and the scritp changes if is offline and back online.

 ### Executing
 ```